-Bonding with a newborn can be overwhelming, especially for dad.
+Bonding with a new-born can be overwhelming, especially for a first-time dad.
 We’ve gathered a few fun ways for him to spend time with his little one.

-Give mom the chance to catch some extra zzz’s and become the “rescuer of the night” when baby cries.
-This will give you and baby precious alone time.
-Pro tip: Be sure to have a few bottles in the fridge for late-night feedings.
+Give mom the chance to catch up on her much-needed sleep and become the ‘rescuer of the night’ when baby cries.
+This will give you and baby precious alone-time.

 Take a try at soothing her tears.
-Try singing to her, walking her around, gently rocking, or find the closest pacifier for her to suck on.
-This way, she can learn that Mom isn’t the only one who can give her what she needs.
+Try singing to her, walking her around, gently rocking, or find the closest dummy for her to suck on.
+This way, she can learn that mom isn’t the only one who can give her what she needs.

 You can definitely be the funny guy.
 Start by just making silly faces that will make your baby glow with a smile.
 As your baby gets older try fun games like peekaboo.

 Babies love fresh air, so take your little bundle for a stroll around the block.
 Try using a sling or carrier instead of your stroller.
 This will keep baby close to you throughout the walk.
 Just be sure baby is slathered in sunscreen if it’s hot outside and bundled up if it’s a little chilly.

 Babies respond to touch, and a simple way to soothe and relax them is with a baby massage.
 When your baby is quiet and happy (you won’t want to try it on a fussy baby) take 10 to 15 minutes to gently rub her legs, belly, arms, and neck.

 7. Special play time

 Set aside time every day specifically for playtime with your little guy.
 Make it part of his daily routine, so he expects his daddy time on the regular.